Steps to Build a Custom Skill

 Is a custom interaction model the right model for what you want to build?
 See About Voice Interaction Models to learn about the differences between the custom interaction model and the pre-built models.

-Before you write any code, do the following:
+Before you write any code, consider the user experience and plan and design your skill.

-Think about the value that your skill will provide to users.
-For more information, see Determine the value proposition of your skill.
+- Think about the value that you want your skill to provide to users.
+For more details, see Determine the value proposition of your skill.

-Design a voice user interface.
-This maps out how users will interact with your skill.
+- Design a voice user interface.
+The interface defines how users interact with your skill.
 For guidance and best practices, see Build Your Design Artifact.

 - Learn how users invoke custom skills.